-There’s no question that the Outlaw is the most advanced drone this company’s ever produced, and after spending some time flying it myself I think it might be their most beginner-friendly model ever.
+There’s no question that the Outlaw SE is the most advanced drone this company’s ever produced, and after spending some time flying it myself I think it might be their most beginner-friendly model ever.
 There’s a lot to love with this cheap GPS quadcopter.
-However, more experienced pilots will probably get more from the Tomahawk, which is still the better aircraft overall.

-Altair’s more recent drones (the Blackhawk and Tomahawk line) have required quite a bit of assembly, so I was delighted when I opened the box for the Outlaw and saw that the drone was already fully-assembled and ready to fly.
+Some of Altair’s drones such as the blackhawk have required quite a bit of assembly, so I was delighted when I opened the box for the Outlaw SE and saw that the drone was already fully-assembled and ready to fly.
 All you’ll have to do is charge the battery (mine came partially pre-charged), insert 4 AAs into the controller, and calibrate the vehicle.

-Here’s everything you get when you buy the Outlaw:
+Here’s everything you get when you buy the Outlaw SE: